 The number of reporting companies has changed over the years.
 Especially in view of the large differences observed between companies, it can be argued that the yearly figures are therefore not completely consistent.
-A similar analysis has been performed, restricting the data to the 11 companies that have reported since the original 1993 survey.
+A similar analysis has been performed, restricting the data to the 11 companies that have reported since the original 1993 survey (including those companies that have merged).
 As an example Figure 6 shows the LWIF for both sets.
 Although the values are generally somewhat lower for the original participating companies, the trends are generally similar.